RickofManc/fresh-casts/README.md

 <br />

-**B11 - Context Processing function not returning list of categories1** The following function has been added to all views site wide to replicate the blog categories list found in the NavBar Main Menu on the Base/Index html templates.
+**B11 - Context Processing function not returning list of categories** The following function has been added to all views site wide to replicate the blog categories list found in the NavBar Main Menu on the Base/Index html templates.
 Despite plenty of stackoverflow research and tutor support I've been unable within the time frame to debug this issue.

 ```python